Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 1. Design a Data Migration Strategy

 In the next step of the data migration plan, the organization needs to decide whether to go for data migration services or enterprise-grade ETL tools designed to facilitate the process.
 Several service providers will identify the source and destination systems, generate workflows, and migrate the content.
-Alternatively, purchasing a code-free data migration software gives you the liberty to carry out the transfer at your convenience, speeds up the project, and reduces risks.
+Alternatively, purchasing code-free data migration software allows you to transfer at your convenience, speeds up the project, and reduces risks.
 Simultaneously, it can lower the overall project cost.

 By strategizing beforehand to either purchase enterprise-grade ETL tools or code-free migration software, the organization can inform business and IT users regarding the goals of the data migration project and ensure enterprise-wide successful adoption and implementation.